ember-cli/rfcs/active/0000-service-workers.md

 * `assets/vendor.css`
 * `assets/<app-name>.css`

+These files are to be returned from the cache when loading them over the network fails.

 The cached `index.html` file should be served by the Service Worker whenever a `fetch` event happens that has the request mode of `navigation` and the `accept` header of the request has `text/html` as value.

 ### Service Worker invalidation
 By default each build should include a random sequence of text in the compiled output of `sw.js`, this way the Service Worker gets invalidated after every build.

-### Kill switch
+### Development mode
-The build process should be able to take a flag that acts as a kill switch in case the Service Worker needs to be unregistered in the deployed environment as the result of a bad deploy.

-When this flag is given, the registration script for the Service Worker should be altered to immediately unregister the current registered Service Worker.
+In development mode the Service Worker script must verify if the current running server is the server of the project it belongs, if its not it should deregister itself.

+If the Service Worker cannot reach the development server, because it is not running, a warning should be displayed.

 ## How we teach this
 The Ember CLI documentation should be updated with a notice that a default Ember CLI application registers a Service Worker and explain the functionality of said Service Worker.

-It should also include a warning that a Service Worker must be served over HTTPS and served from the same origin to function correctly.
+It should also include a warning that, when not developing on `http://localhost`, a Service Worker must be served over HTTPS and served from the same origin to function correctly.

 It might also be worth to add a few pointers on how to set up developer tools to improve the development experience with an active Service Worker.